 Not many years ago, as in like 2 or 3, I was just your typical “say cheese” Mom.
-I finally knew how to work my camera after years of trying to teach myself.
-I understood the relationship between aperture, shutter speed and ISO.
-I even had a basic understanding of light.
+I understood the relationship between aperture, shutter speed and ISO and a basic understanding of light.
 I had become pretty good at the technical part of picture taking, if I do say so myself.
 And I loved photography, but my family didn’t share that love.

 If I saw my boys doing something cute I would grab my camera, run over get everyone to smile for the camera and completely destroy the moment.
 It was the only way I knew how to capture the memory.
 They were so cute and I wanted to soak up every last part of their childhood, but photography started to be a negative thing for my kids.
 It meant they had to stop playing, stop having fun, slow down and then do boring things…like stand still and smile.

 It got to be such a fight that I even put photography on the back burner for a while.
 I had to find a happy medium where my artist soul could be happy but still find a way not to torture my children.

 Eventually with the help of Pinterest, educational websites (like Click it up a Notch!) and a whole lot of practice shooting in different kinds of light, I adopted a different style.
 Instead of “say cheese” my new motto became “let them play”.

 My boys’ disdain for all things photography, among many other reasons, is one of the eight reasons why I’ve chosen to focus on the candid details.